-Intensive insulin rx lowers glycemic variability in early DMApril 15th, 2014 in Diabetes /
+Intensive insulin rx lowers glycemic variability in early DMApril 15, 2014 in Medicine & Health / Diabetes

 (HealthDay)—Short-term intensive insulin therapy (IIT) can improve β-cell function in type 2 diabetes mellitus (T2DM) in association with decreased glycemic variability, according to a study published in the April issue of Diabetes Care.